DouglasOrr/Kadigan/doc/design.md

 # Design

-Unnamed Game is a single player skirmish RTS set in a dynamic world.
+Kadigan is a single player skirmish RTS set in a dynamic world.

 ![diagram of basic gameplay](img/basic_gameplay.svg)